Last Updated on February 17, 2026

 FCRA Quarterly Returns – Meaning

 Reporting of receipt of foreign contributions on a quarterly basis by Indian entities is mandatory under the FCRA provisions.
 In this context, all the organisations registered under FCRA and receiving foreign contributions have to put on paper and submit broad sector and general reports to the Ministry of Home Affairs on a quarterly basis.
-These reports are not only useful but rather imperative as far as proper accountability of the amounts raised, sources of such funds and the activities funded in foreign currencies per quarter is concerned.
+These reports are not only useful but also imperative for proper accountability of the amounts raised, sources of such funds, and activities funded in foreign currencies per quarter.

 This quarterly reporting allows for the enforcement of the principles of delegation of authority and accountability in the use of foreign funds and, therefore, helps the government control these inflows and ensure that their purpose is legitimate.
 These reports should be furnished within fifteen days after the lapse of each quarter and contain relevant information.
 Non-compliance with this responsibility will result in penalties, limitations on the use of foreign financing or even withdrawal of the organizational right to operate under the FCRA.

-FCRA Quarterly Returns have been made strict to ensure that there is no misuse of foreign contributions by the organizations in India and such practices give credibility to funding activities by such NGOs avoiding, hence, the interest of the nation and ensuring that all the money is spent on actual development and social activities.
+FCRA Quarterly Returns have been made stricter to ensure that there is no misuse of foreign contributions by the organisations in India, and such practices give credibility to funding activities by such NGOs, avoiding, hence, the interest of the nation and ensuring that all the money is spent on actual development and social activities.

 Who is Required to File FCRA Quarterly Returns in India?

-All the below organisations shall file their quarterly return FCRA within fifteen days from the closure of every quarter.
-The details in this return shall clearly stipulate what insight foreign remittances were received, how much were received and where it was applied for in all such cases.
+All the organisations listed below shall file their quarterly FCRA returns within fifteen days of the end of each quarter.
+The details in this return shall clearly stipulate what insight foreign remittances were received, how much was received and where they were applied for in all such cases.
 The requirement, therefore, aims to promote transparency and accountability with regard to the use of foreign funds for various purposes.

 The following organisations in India are mandatorily called upon to file FCRA Quarterly Returns:

-- Charitable Trusts and Societies: Charitable trusts and societies have registered under the FCRA, to receive foreign donations; they are required to report quarterly, in case they receive such funds.
+- Charitable Trusts and Societies: Charitable trusts and societies have registered under the FCRA to receive foreign donations; they are required to report quarterly if they receive such funds.

 - Religious Organisations or Institutions: The religious institutions, which have registered themselves under the FCRA, must report quarterly regarding the receipt and application of donations.

-- All Other Registered Organisations having FCRA Registration: Any other registered entity like a hospital or a research center that is part of FCRA framework and avails overseas funds will also need to file the quarterly return.
+- All Other Registered Organisations having FCRA Registration: Any other registered entity, like a hospital or a research centre that is part of the FCRA framework and avails overseas funds, will also need to file the quarterly return.

 Is Filing FCRA Quarterly Returns Mandatory or Voluntary?